Neither CashBlog nor its writers are financial advisors. Nothing published on our website is financial advice. Our articles are strictly educational.

 Pick the Stock You Want to Buy

 If you already know what stock you want to buy, then you’re all set.
 Keep in mind that each stock has a ticker symbol, and you might need to know the ticker symbol in order to pull up the stock in your trading app.
+For example, the ticker symbol for Apple is AAPL.

 If your app doesn’t let you look up the ticker symbol, you can always do a Google search to figure it out.